Cacti/documentation/RRDTool-Specific-Features.md

-While the `All Data Sources/Similar Data Sources` pseudo CDEF variables perform *totaling*, the `Count All Data Sources/Count Similar Data Sources` pseudo CDEF Variables simply *count* the occurences of the related data sources.
+While the `All Data Sources/Similar Data Sources` pseudo CDEF variables perform *totaling*, the `Count All Data Sources/Count Similar Data Sources` pseudo CDEF Variables simply *count* the occurrences of the related data sources.
 Thus, it is easy to compute e.g. an average of all similar data sources by creating the
 CDEF: